d4n3sh/thedaneshproject/content/posts/2009-12-16-astro-goes-hd-with-b-yond.md

 1. Go to Astro [B.yond][2].

-2. Go to the &#8220;Subscribe Now&#8221; page and follow the instructions.
+2. Go to the "Subscribe Now" page and follow the instructions.

 Something to remember, if you live in an apartment with a centralized Astro dish, you're screwed!!
 You will have to wait till Astro replaces the dish and that could take months. 🙁